top of page

 2016_02_11_Plastico_Website_STILLS-11.JP

 The rural town of Los Llanos in the state of Guerrero is located approximately 23 miles north of the city of Zihuatanejo on the Pacific coast.
-It has a population of only 845, but is somewhat of a hub for several nearby mountain towns and beach communities.
+It has a population of fewer than 1,000 people, but is somewhat of a hub for several nearby mountain towns and beach communities.

 The local economy is rooted in agriculture—primarily coconuts and mangos—and is supplemented by ocean fishing and tourism.
 Playa Saladita is a beach community about 2 miles from Los Llanos.
 Fishing plays an important role in this community, and its beautiful beaches offer top-class surfing.